 First Impressions of Inn By the Sea

 Granted, years ago, my very first impression as I drove up to Inn By The Sea was concern that I was in the right place.
-The hotel building’s exterior is rather nondescript and could pass for an event hall or apartment house; especially off-season when colorful plantings don’t give it some pizzazz.
+The hotel building’s exterior is rather nondescript and could pass for an event hall or apartment house.
+Especially off-season when colorful plantings don’t provide pizzazz.

 How wrong I was.
-Walking through the front door revealed an inlay marble floored lobby with far wall made of glass through which views of a striking, beautifully landscaped lawn and a peek of ocean could be seen.
+Walking through the front door revealed an inlay marble floored lobby with far wall made of glass that overlooked a striking, beautifully landscaped lawn, and a peek of ocean.
 And there were dogs.
 Happy dogs with happy owners.

 Inn By the Sea is one of the most luxurious, upscale, Big Dog Accommodating hotels in existence.
 However, the owner’s love for canines goes way beyond allowing Fido on the property.
 While I was checking in, two humans were in the process of adopting a pup sleeping behind the reception desk.

 “We keep one dog at a time on site, and people come and fall in love with them,” said an Inn By the Sea employee.
 “Old, blind, no teeth; they all get adopted.”

-Visiting dogs here are just as spoiled as their humans.
-There are Dog Spa Treatments and a special Dog Menu (“Meat Roaff,” “K-9 Ice Cream”) for treats and food.
+Dogs here are just as spoiled as their humans.
+Inn By the Sea offers Dog Spa Treatments and a special Dog Menu (“Meat Roaff,” “K-9 Ice Cream”).

 Rooms at Inn By The Sea

 Seaside Suites offer the height of contemporary luxury.
-Sitting areas and small stocked kitchens are impeccably designed in whites, blues, and grays with orange pop, and include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.
+Impeccably designed sitting areas and small stocked kitchens include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.

-But my favorite spot in the Seaside Suite is the private balcony overlooking the grounds, Crescent Beach and ocean.
-All I need is a glass of wine, a good book and that view.
+But my favorite spot in the Seaside Suite was the private balcony overlooking the grounds, Crescent Beach and ocean.
+All that I needed to be happy and content was a glass of wine, a good book, and that view.
+Good thing, I had all three.

 Dining at Inn By the Sea